thescalaguy/software-architecture-as-code/README.md

 # Software Architecture as Code

+## About

+This is the companion repository to my blog post on creating software architecture as code.
+Here you'll find the Structirizr DSL files for the notification delivery system that was discussed in the post.

+## Running the projext

 To run the project, execute the start script.
 Replace the value of `DIR` env variable with the location of the directory where you've cloned this repository.

 ```bash